sagemath/sagewiki_to_gh-2022-10-10/days57.md

 [[http://www.labri.fr/perso/boussica/index_en.html|Adrien Boussicault]]::

 {{{
+    Fourth Sage-Combinat Days in Cernay

     Name:
-    will participate in the "Fourth Sage-Combinat Days in Cernay".
+    Position:
+    Institution:
+    Your webpage:

     Date of arrival:
     Date of departure:

-}}}
+    Travel funding request: (indicate approximate amount) }}}

-Optionally, add a few words about your project in Cernay.
+Please add a few words about your project for the workshop.

-If you request funding, please indicate an approximate amount.
+If you request travel funding, please also add a link to a short CV or include an outline of your CV.

 === From Paris to Cernay ===